Skateboard Deck Series

 The Challenge

-Because this was a fully self-directed exploration, the biggest challenge was designing boards that felt cohesive, expressive and polished, without becoming overly busy.
+Because this was a fully self-directed exploration, the biggest challenge was designing boards that felt cohesive, expressive, and polished without becoming overly busy.
 Skate decks have a tall, narrow format, so compositions had to flow naturally while maintaining visual balance.
-I also wanted each board to feel meaningful and personal, but still unified as a series.

 My Role & Collaboration

 This was a completely solo project, illustration, design, layout, color, and production.
-My only “collaborator” was Queso, who posed for reference photos.
+My only collaborator was Queso, who posed for reference photos.

 Design references, early illustration sketches, and the selected color palette used to develop the skateboard deck series.Design references, early illustration sketches, and the selected color palette used to develop the skateboard deck series.